Abu Musab al-Zarqawi: 2003–2006: Terrorist activities in and around Iraq

-In February 2003, according to Arab intelligence sources, Zarqawi in eastern Iran planned military resistance to the expected U.S. invasion of Iraq.
-And, by March 2003, according to British intelligence, Zarqawi's network had set up sleeper cells in Baghdad to resist an expected U.S. occupation.
+In February 2003, according to Arab intelligence sources, al-Zarqawi in eastern Iran planned military resistance to the expected U.S. invasion of Iraq.
+And, by March 2003, according to British intelligence, al-Zarqawi's network had set up sleeper cells in Baghdad to resist an expected U.S. occupation.

-Prior to the US 2003 invasion of Iraq, Special Activities Division (SAD) and the Army's 10th Special Forces Group entered Iraq and cooperated with Patriotic Union of Kurdistan Peshmerga to attack Ansar al-Islam.
+Prior to the U.S.-led invasion of Iraq in March 2003, Special Activities Division (SAD) and the Army's 10th Special Forces Group entered Iraq and cooperated with Patriotic Union of Kurdistan Peshmerga to attack Ansar al-Islam.
 Together they launched Operation Viking Hammer in March 2003 which dealt a huge blow to the terrorist group which resulted in the deaths of a substantial number of terrorists and the uncovering of a chemical weapons facility at Sargat.
 Sargat was the only facility of its type discovered in Iraq.

-Over 2003–2006, Zarqawi and his group Jama'at al-Tawhid wal-Jihad (1999–2004) later called Tanzim Qaidat al-Jihad fi Bilad al-Rafidayn ('al-Qaeda in Iraq') (2004–2006) are accused of dozens of violent and deadly attacks in Iraq, which had, after the March 2003 U.S.-led invasion of Iraq, fallen into chaos and anarchy.
-Some of these attacks Zarqawi indeed claimed responsibility for, as well as for some attacks in Morocco, Turkey and Jordan, and some foiled attacks in Turkey and Jordan, all listed in the section 'Attacks' below.
+From 2003 to 2006, JTJ, and then al-Qaeda in Iraq, committed of dozens of violent and deadly attacks in Iraq, which had fallen into chaos and anarchy after the invasion of Iraq.
+Some of these attacks al-Zarqawi indeed claimed responsibility for, as well as for some attacks in Morocco, Turkey, and Jordan, and some foiled attacks in Turkey and Jordan (see below).